FreeClimbAPI/Ruby-Voice-Quickstart/README.md

   gem build freeclimb.gemspec
   gem install ./freeclimb-<version number>.gem
 ```
-Note that if the gem is aleady built, trying to build the gem inside the ruby sdk directory will produce errors.
+Note that if the gem is already built, trying to build the gem inside the ruby sdk directory will produce errors.
 Delete the gem file and rebuild.

 ## Running the Tutorial
 Start the ruby server